 When a company manufactures a product, it incurs two major types of expenses: operational costs and overhead costs.
 Operational expenses include the direct costs associated with manufacturing a product (material, labor, etc.).
 Overhead costs are not directly related to production but are necessary for the company to remain operational.
-These include rent, utility bills, taxes, and other indirect fees essential for running a business.
+These expenses can include rent, utility bills, taxes, software, web services, and other digital services essential for running a modern manufacturing business.

 Accurately calculating your company’s manufacturing overhead costs is important for budgeting.
 Including only direct or “operational” expenses in your financial plan can leave the company in a major cash crunch, as every business in every industry has to incur some overhead costs.
 Calculating these beforehand can help you plan better and reduce unexpected expenses.

 In this article, we will discuss how to calculate manufacturing overhead and why it matters.

 - Manufacturing overhead costs are indirect costs necessary for production.

 - Manufacturing overhead costs are divided into three broad categories: fixed overhead, variable overhead, and semi-variable overhead.

 - There’s a fairly simple calculation you can use to determine your business’s manufacturing overhead rate.

 - Allocated manufacturing overhead is derived from dividing total overhead costs by total hours worked or total hours a machine was used.